PothanaPardhu/TIC-TAC-TOE/README.md

 Technologies used are HTML , CSS and JAVASECRIPT

 NOTE:
-The project is not responsive for the mobile kindly please run on the Personal Computers
+The project is not responsive for the mobile kindly please run on the Personal Computer